Malta Aircraft Registration

 - A trustee for the benefit of beneficiaries.

-Finally, the necessary documentation required to commence the registration process include the following:
+Finally, the necessary documentation required to commence the registration process includes the following:

 - – Duly filled in application form;